-The Nomination Committee supports the Board by:
+The Nomination Committee supports the Board by making recommendations on:

-- > making recommendations to the Board on the size and composition of the Board and the appointment of Non-Executive Directors; - making recommendations to the Board on the desired mix of skills, experience, attributes and diversity of the Board as a whole; - making recommendations to the Board on the Non-Executive Director remuneration framework; - developing succession plans for the Chair, the Board, its Committees and the CEO/MD; - > annually assessing and reviewing the performance of the Board, its Committees and the Non-Executive Directors; and - reviewing and approving induction and continuing professional development programs for Directors.
+- the size, composition and the desired mix of skills, experience, and diversity of the Board; - > the Non-Executive Director remuneration framework.

+As part of its role, the Nomination Committee develops succession plans for the Board, its Committees and the CEO/MD.
+In addition, the Committee annually assesses and reviews the performance of the Board, including the Non-Executive Directors.

-In developing Board succession planning, the Committee's role includes identifying and assessing candidates for appointment to the Board and the boards of any subsidiaries who have non-executive director members.
+In developing board succession planning, the Nomination Committee's role includes identifying and assessing candidates for appointment to the Board and the boards of any subsidiaries who have non-executive director members.

-External consultants are engaged to assist with the Director selection process where considered appropriate.
-In assessing potential candidates, the Committee has regard to board and committee size, time commitments and the needs of the particular board as well as the current and desired mix of experience, skills, attributes, independence and diversity for the relevant board.
+External consultants are engaged to assist with the director selection process where considered appropriate.
+In assessing potential candidates, the Nomination Committee has regard to board and committee size, time commitments and the needs of the particular board as well as the current and desired mix of experience, skills, attributes, independence and diversity for the relevant board.

-During FY22 the Nomination Committee:
+During FY23 the Nomination Committee:

-- > was chaired by Dr John Mulcahy, who is the independent Non-Executive Chair of the Board; and - > had at least three members who were all independent Non-Executive Directors.
+- > was chaired by Rob Sindel from January 2023, who is the independent Chair of the Board.
+Prior to this, the Committee was chaired by the Board's former independent Chair, Dr John Mulcahy; and - > had at least three members who are all independent Non-Executive Directors.